-Appointments will be made on a fixed -term basis for a period of 3 years your employment relies on the availability of finite funds for a specific purpose that are not part of the University's general revenues.
-Appointments will be subject to satisfactory completion of a six month probationary period.
+Appointments will be made on a 1 year fixed-term basis in the first instance, with the potential for extension or to be made openended, subject to funding.

+Appointments will be subject to satisfactory completion of a sixmonth probationary period.